DHTMLX/docs-spreadsheet/docs/react_integration.md

 #### Spreadsheet initialization

 - The first step is the same.
-Create a file, let it be *Spreadsheet2.js* this time, and add the *Spreadsheet* class and use the `new SpreadsheetBase` constructor to initialize Spreadsheet.
+Create a file, let it be *Spreadsheet2.js* this time, and add the *Spreadsheet* class and use the <br> `new SpreadsheetBase` constructor to initialize Spreadsheet.

 ~~~js title="Spreadsheet2.js"
 class SpreadSheetComponent extends Component {